-New Dimension Resources Ltd. is incorporated under the laws of the Province of British Columbia, Canada, and maintains a corporate office at Suite 1020, 625 Howe Street, Vancouver V6C 1H2, with the registered address and records office located at 8681 Clay Street, Mission BC V4S 1E7.
+New Dimension Resources Ltd. is incorporated under the laws of the Province of British Columbia, Canada with a registered address and records office located at 8681 Clay Street, Mission BC V4S 1E7.

-The Company's exploration activities are currently focused on mineral properties situated in Argentina and Canada.
+The Company's exploration activities are currently focused on mineral properties situated in Scandinavia (Norway and Sweden), Canada and Argentina.